lipsumar/design-system-framework/README.md

 **Also:**

-- makes refactoring much easier
+- Makes refactoring much easier
+- Reinforces re-use of components
+- Backend agnostic
+- Generates test files for all components
-- statistics for each component:
+- Statistics for each component:
   - code size
   - dependencies